Gageperrin/it-notes/aws/networking-specialty.md

 ### AWS Direct Connect (DX)

 AWS Direct Connect (DX) is a physical connection of 1, 10, or 100 GB/s set up between a physical business premise and a DX location which is then connected to an AWS region.
-Port allocaiton occurs at a DX location.
+Port allocation occurs at a DX location.
 Billing is based on port hourly cost and outbound data transfer.
 Provisioning takes time because of physical cable set-up.
 Because it is a physical cable, there is no built-in resilience.
 The main advantage of DX is it offers low and consistent latency with high speeds.
 DX can access AWS private services within a VPC or AWS public services.
 It does not have built-in Internet access.

 DX physical connection face several limitations.
 It is a single-mode fibre, not copper, and so the router must be able to handle a fibre cable.
 There are different transceiver requirements for different speed tiers:
 * 1 GB/s: 1000BASE-LX (1310 nm) transceiver